gwpcastro/RigolDHO914S/README.md

 ![Bode PC](images/Bode_PC.png)

 As shown above, the image was taken using my personal computer with the same data.
 We can clearly see the the differences between both.
-It doesn't seem to be influenced by system response, although those resembling ripples are persistent.
+It doesn't seem to be influenced by system response,  considering those resembling ripples are persistent.